justeattakeaway/fozzie-components/packages/components/molecules/f-mega-modal/README.md

 }
 ```

-If you are using Webpack, you can import the component dynamically to separate the `mega-modal` bundle from the main `bundle.client.js`:
+If you are using Webpack, you can import the component dynamically to separate the `f-mega-modal` bundle from the main `bundle.client.js`:

 ```js
 import '@justeat/f-mega-modal/dist/f-mega-modal.css';